networkteam/Networkteam.Neos.FrontendLogin/README.md

   After successful login you will be redirected to initially requested page (referer).
 * Multiple member areas with different access roles are possible

-## NodeTypes

-**Networkteam.Neos.FrontendLogin:Mixins.MemberAreaRoot**

-The mixin `Networkteam.Neos.FrontendLogin:Mixins.MemberAreaRoot` defines the root point of a specific member area and is of type `Neos.NodeTypes:Page`

 ## Installation

 Install the package via composer